-Section 107(2) creates eye-opening government entanglement with religion.
-In order to ensure that this preferential tax benefit is limited to religious officials, § 107(2) requires complex determinations relating to the tenets, principles and practices of those churches that provide their clergy with cash housing allowances.
-Because the tax benefits are only available to ministers of the gospel employed by the churches, the IRS must ensure that these ministers are really dispensing religion for an employing church--and not something that could be done by a layman.
-The IRS, therefore, must engage in fact-intensive and intrusive inquiries to ensure that the individual is in fact a "duly ordained, licensed, or commissioned" minister of the gospel; that the minister is really providing religious services "in the exercise of his ministry;" and that the employer qualifies as a church.
-These are not trivial or incidental determinations.
-Section 107(2), as a result, requires profound government entanglement with religion in order to restrict preferential tax benefits to the truly religious, and thereby denies them to Plaintiff-Appellees, who admittedly are not religious.
+Section 107(2) also creates government entanglement with religion, rather than minimizing entanglement.
+In order to ensure that this preferential tax benefit is limited to religious officials, §107(2) requires complex determinations relating to the tenets, principles and practices of those churches that provide their clergy with cash housing allowances.
+Section 107(2) is not self-executing or otherwise made applicable merely by self-identifying oneself, and the determinations to be made are not trivial or incidental.
+Section 107(2), as a result, requires government entanglement with religion in order to restrict its preferential tax benefits to the "truly religious" -- which Plaintiffs and FFRF are not.